ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 as when the QUIC DATAGRAM extension is available in HTTP/3), they can use that capability.

-It also describes the HTTP Capsule Protocol in {{capsule}}, to allow conveyance of HTTP Datagrams when the QUIC DATAGRAM frame is unavailable or undesirable, such as when earlier versions of HTTP are in use.
+This document also describes the HTTP Capsule Protocol in {{capsule}}, to allow conveyance of HTTP Datagrams when the QUIC DATAGRAM frame is unavailable or undesirable, such as when earlier versions of HTTP are in use.

 ## Conventions and Definitions {#defs}